Financial Independence Update

 There is no one right path.

-Our path to asset accumulation has been rather easy to explain, an approach most can likely replicate:
+Our path to asset accumulation has been rather easy to explain and follow, an approach most Canadians can likely replicate should they choose:

 - We save early and often.
 We strive to max out contributions to our TFSAs and RRSPs every year.

 - We keep our investing costs low.
-We don’t own any high priced funds (and haven’t for a decade+ now).
-High-price funds pad the pockets of the people that sell these products.
+We don’t own any high priced funds (and haven’t for almost 15 years).
+High-price funds and products pad the pockets of the people that sell these products.

 - We diversify our equity investments.
-We own many stocks from Canada and the U.S., along with some low-cost ETFs that hold hundreds of stocks from around the world.
+We own many dividend growth stocks from Canada and the U.S. We’ve decided to own some low-cost ETFs for extra diversification.

 - We stay invested.
-Market rise and fall and tend to rise agai – so we stay invested to avoid timing the market.
-If anything, we tend to buy more stocks and/or ETFs when markets tank.
+Markets rise and fall.
+So, we stay invested.
+If anything, we tend to buy more stocks and/or ETFs tank in price.

 That’s essentially it.

-While the process of asset accumulation has served us well, I have been seriously thinking about asset decumulation in recent years, or at least how much income our portfolio along with part-time work can reasonably generate to cover semi-retirement expenses.
+While the process of asset accumulation has served us well, I have been seriously thinking about asset decumulation in recent years.
+This means, how the portfolio we’ve constructed will help us fulfill those semi-retirement dreams we had years ago.

 The asset decumulation puzzle can be complex for some: